A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: Numerical experiments

 The theoretical version of Algorithm~\ref{alg:pd_alg1} and Algorithm~\ref{alg:pd_alg2} exhibits a convergence rate slightly better than $\mathcal{O}(1/k)$ and is independent of $\epsilon$, while ADMM can be arbitrarily slow as $\epsilon$ decreases.
 ADMM very soon drops to a certain accuracy and then is saturated at that level before it converges.
-Algorithm~\ref{alg:pd_alg1} and Algorithm~\ref{alg:pd_alg2} also quickly converge to $10^{-5}$ accuracy and then make slow progress to achieve the $10^{-6}$ accuracy.
-We also notice that the averaging sequence of ADMM converges at the $\mathcal{O}(1/k)$ rate but it remains far away from our theoretical rate in Algorithm~\ref{alg:pd_alg1} and Algorithm~\ref{alg:pd_alg2}.
-If we combine these two algorithms with our restarting strategy, both algorithms converges after $102$ iterations.
-We see that Algorithm~\ref{alg:pd_alg1} performs very similar to Algorithm~\ref{alg:pd_alg2}.
-We can also observe that the performance of our algorithms depends on $\bar{L}_{\Ab}$ and initial points, but it is relatively independent of the geometric structure of problems as opposed to the ADMM scheme for solving \eqref{eq:min_Xc}.
+Algorithm~\ref{alg:pd_alg1} and Algorithm~\ref{alg:pd_alg2} also quickly converge to the $10^{-5}$ accuracy level and then make a slower progress to achieve the $10^{-6}$ accuracy, but still obeys our theoretical guarantee.
+We notice that the averaging sequence of ADMM converges at the $\mathcal{O}(1/k)$ rate but it remains far away from our theoretical rate in Algorithm~\ref{alg:pd_alg1} and Algorithm~\ref{alg:pd_alg2} due to a big constant factor.
+If we combine these two algorithms with our restart strategy, both algorithms need $102$ iterations to reach the desired accuracy.
+We can see that Algorithm~\ref{alg:pd_alg1} performs very similar to Algorithm~\ref{alg:pd_alg2}.
+We can also observe that the performance of our algorithms depends on $\bar{L}_{\Ab}$ and initial points, but it is relatively independent of the geometric structure of problems as opposed to the ADMM for solving the generalized convex feasibility problem \eqref{eq:min_Xc}.